History of Spiral

-Spiral Foods Co-op opened for business on February 10, 1979 at 220 Sibley St., the old National Guard Armory.
+Spiral Food Co-op opened for business on February 10, 1979 at 220 Sibley St., the old National Guard Armory.
 The co-op solicited donations of funds, equipment, such as refrigeration units, scales, sinks, containers, etc. In addition, volunteers contributed the labor necessary to make the building usable, including painting, installing and constructing shelves.
 The Spiral Food Co-op operated entirely on volunteer labor in the beginning.
 Volunteering at least 4 hours per month entitled members to a bigger discount.
 The store was open to the public.

 The co-op quickly grew out of those small quarters, changed its name to Spiral Natural Foods, and moved twice within the downtown area before settling in at 302 Second St in 1992.
 During that time, the co-op also changed from being an annual fee and discount system for members to an equity based system where members paid a $100 share to become a member-owner.
-Membership dropped dramatically during that time with less than 50 members remaining after the transition.

 Spiral moved to Highway 55 and Westview on September 2, 2011 to a great reception.
 The new store was half the size of the 2nd street location.
 Even so sales had nearly quadrupled by 2015 and the smaller size was beginning to shown.
 More shoppers and member-owners wanting there co-op to be able to offer more for the community.